radzenhq/radzen-blazor/Radzen.DocFX/guides/components/htmleditor.md

 - RadzenHtmlEditorColor - sets the foreground color of the selected text.
 - RadzenHtmlEditorBackground - sets the background color of the selected text.
 - RadzenHtmlEditorRemoveFormat - removes the visual styling of the selected text.
+- RadzenHtmlEditorSource - edit the HTML source as text.
 - RadzenHtmlEditorSubscript - converts the selected text to subscript.
 - RadzenHtmlEditorSuperscript - converts the selected text to superscript
 - RadzenHtmlEditorLink - inserts a hyperlink.